pretix/pretix-docs/docs/guides/customer-accounts.md

  - **Identity claim**: `sub`

 Click the :btn:Save: button.
-You will be taken back to the overview page titled "SSO providers".
-Click the "Google" entry in the list.
-Copy the value from the "Redirection URL" field.
-It will look similar to, but **not exactly** like `https://pretix.eu/tut/account/login/199/return`.
+The "Redirection URL" field will now contain a URL, which will look similar to, but **not exactly** like `https://pretix.eu/tut/account/login/199/return`.
 Open the Google backend, edit your client, click to add a URL, paste the value into the field, and save the settings.